sparkdigital/reactjs-workshop/README.md

 ## Purposed exercises:

-1) Build the needed components in order to render a static movies list.
+1) Build the needed components (“MoviesList” and “Movie”) in order to render a static movies list.
 (Using just a state on the component.
 No redux or store needed).

 2) Create a simple form in order to edit a movie.
 It would be rendered on the /edit/:id path (Route is already set on this repo).